Glasgow Prestwick has the best surface transport links of any Scottish airport.

 Glasgow Prestwick is the only airport in Scotland with its own railway station and it is one of only three airports outside of London with a direct railway connection.

 The railway station, which is owned and operated by the airport, is accessed via a covered overpass accessed from within the terminal building.

 The station has two platforms with trains going south towards the town of Ayr and north towards Glasgow and onward to Edinburgh.

-Trains run in both directions every 15 minutes at peak times.
-The Edinburgh service operates every couple of hours.
+Trains run in both directions every 15 minutes at peak times to Glasgow & beyond.

 The journey time to Glasgow by train is approximately 45 minutes and around 2 hours to Edinburgh.